Stephen Greenhalgh, Baron Greenhalgh

 Stephen John Greenhalgh, Baron Greenhalgh (born 4 September 1967) is a British businessman and politician, and was the second Deputy Mayor for Policing and Crime in London.
 He is a member of the Conservative Party.
-In April 2020 he was created Baron Greenhalgh of Fulham.
+In April 2020 he was created Baron Greenhalgh.

-Early life
+Early life and education

 Greenhalgh was born in Watford, spending most of his childhood in London.
-His mother was expelled from Czechoslovakia, and his father was a surgeon.
+His mother was expelled from Czechoslovakia, and his father, Roger Greenhalgh, was a surgeon.
 He attended St Paul's School, where he was a Senior Foundation Scholar.
 In 1985, he went up to read History and Law at Trinity College, Cambridge, where he was a Perry Exhibitioner.
 There he took part in rowing and rugby, and in 1988 he was President of the Cambridge Union Society.

 He graduated in 1989 and worked as a brand manager for Procter & Gamble until 1994.
 That year, he became a management consultant at PricewaterhouseCoopers.
 In 1999, with no medical training he became the Managing Director of BIBA Medical, a business he started with help from his father, Professor Roger Greenhalgh, who at the time was Dean of Charing Cross and Westminster Medical School.